Take Our Content to Go

 This test injects the data from the quality table directly through the machine learning models to ensure the predictions and error responses line up.
 It is an extra check to ensure the flask service doesn’t drop anything when writing to the output table.
 It also helps ensure the live system is running with the correct production environment, producing slightly different results if the scikit-learn module is not identical to what the model was trained on.

 This case study demonstrates how intensive machine learning validation can be.
 Hopefully, the necessity of these processes comes through, especially in an operationally complex environment, the busy airport.
 To realize the full power of machine learning, organizations need to focus on operations and delivery of the predictions as much as the development of the algorithm itself.
-In the case of NASA and ATD-2, not being able to trust the projections generated could be a life-or-death situation.
+In the case of NASA and ATD-2, building trust in the machine learning predictions is essential to expanding their use to improve inefficient operations and unused capacity.
 Air traffic controllers must trust the recommendations presented by them, and validation is essential towards building trust.

 Mosaic’s holistic approach differentiates us from others in the market because we focus on developing custom applications that fit your ecosystem rather than trying to shoehorn prebuilt solutions that ultimately don’t integrate into your workflow.